ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/index.md

 6,2,"3[12]/tclwebkit","['version']","['10']"
 ```

-The schema of dumped file is always
+The schema of dumped file is:

-- `id UInt64` represents the id of the RegexpTree node.
+- `id UInt64`: the id of the RegexpTree node.
-- `parent_id UInt64` represents the id of the parent of a node.
+- `parent_id UInt64`: the id of the parent of a node.
-- `regexp String` represents the regular expression string.
+- `regexp String`: the regular expression string.
-- `keys Array(String)` represents the names of user defined attributes.
+- `keys Array(String)`: the names of user-defined attributes.
-- `values Array(String)` represents the values of user defined attributes.
+- `values Array(String)`: the values of user-defined attributes.

-On the cloud, we can create a table `regexp_dictionary_source_table` with the above table structure.
+To create the dictionary in ClickHouse Cloud, first create a table `regexp_dictionary_source_table` with below table structure:

 ```sql
 CREATE TABLE regexp_dictionary_source_table